US Airline Pilots Association: Integrated seniority list controversy

 In 2005, America West merged with US Airways.
 Before and after the merger, ALPA was the bargaining representative for pilots from both airlines.
 During merger negotiations in late 2006, representatives from the two pilot groups were unable to reach an agreement with respect to integration of seniority.
 The US Airways pilots' seniority proposal, written only by US Airways East pilots, was to base seniority primarily on date-of-hire, with conditions and restrictions to protect the bases and positions of the former West pilots.
 This would place the US Airways East pilots at the top of the ranks, while nearly 80% of the former America West pilots would be at the bottom of the seniority list.
 In compliance with ALPA Merger Policy, the America West pilots' proposal included a plan that defined a series of ratios, that would maintain relative seniority for all pilots in the new organization.
 The proposal would have placed many US Airways pilots with more than 17 years longevity but on furlough at the time of the merger in a position below recently hired pilots of America West, which was not acceptable to the US Airways East pilots.

 In early 2007, the independent East and West merger committees selected arbitrator George Nicolau to mediate and then arbitrate the seniority integration.
 Two pilot neutrals were selected in accordance with ALPA merger policy.
 Jim Brucia, a Continental Pilot for the East and Steve Gillen, a United pilot for the West.
 Steve Gillen and James Brucia are now leaders of their respective merger committees as their companies merged in 2010.
-Unable to mediate a solution, the case preceded to arbitration.
+Unable to mediate a solution, the case went to arbitration.
 During that process, US Airways pilots defied the arbitrator's warnings that he was not going to award US Airways East pilots their goal of date of hire.
 The Nicolau Award was published by the panel in May 2007.
 Per ALPA Merger Policy the 512 top seniority positions went to the most senior US Airways pilots to protect the 19 wide-body aircraft seats they brought to the merger.
 The remaining active pilots were blended to represent their pre-merger seniority bidding positions.
 All furloughed US Airways East pilots were placed at the bottom of the list in accordance with established seniority list integration precedence.
-Even though ALPA Merger Policy had in 1992 been written/amended in large part by USAir East pilots, many US Airways East pilots contended the Nicolau decision violated ALPA merger policies..
+Even though ALPA Merger Policy had in 1992 been written/amended in large part by USAir East pilots, many US Airways East pilots contended the Nicolau decision violated ALPA merger policies.
 US Airways East pilots also alleged other errors in the award, including the treatment of MDA (Mid-Atlantic Division) pilots as furloughed pilots.